How To Get To Matsumoto

 Alpico operates several bus services from Nagano to Matsumoto each day.
 While the train is likely to be your most convenient option, to use the bus exit the station via the Zenko-ji Exit and head over the large intersection.
 Look to your left for the Alpico bus stop and office.

-To reach Kanazawa from the Jigokudani Monkey Park takes time but is relatively straight-forward when done via Nagano Station.
+To reach Matsumoto from the Jigokudani Monkey Park tis relatively straight-forward when done via Nagano Station.
 From the park, you have the option of: 1. a direct express bus from the park to Nagano Station or 2. a local bus to Yudanaka Station followed by an express train to Nagano Station.

 Nagoya Station and Matsumoto are stops on the Shinano Line – as detailed above.
 Regular services connect the two cities each day.
 It takes approximately 130 minutes and costs JPY5610.
-Please use the link above to access the timetable.
+Use the link above to access the timetable.

 Takayama to Matsumoto is an increasingly popular route for many international visitors.
 The Nohi Bus company operates multiple services each day, taking approximately 2.5 hours to reach Matsumoto.
 The bus departs from the Takayama Bus Terminal, located next to Takayama Station.

 From the villages of Shirakawa-go and Gokayama, take the bus onto Takayama Station and follow the directions above.
-Please see the following page for information including timetables and fares to and from Takayama.
+See the following page for information including timetables and fares to and from Takayama.

 Both Nagano Station and Karuizawa Station are stops on the Hokuriku Shinkansen Line, meaning that getting from one to the other is quick and easy – taking only 30 min / JPY3210.
 Once at Nagano, follow the directions above to reach Matsumoto.

-From either of these cities, the easiest way to reach Matsumoto is via Nagoya Station.
+From both Kyoto and Osaka, the easiest way to reach Matsumoto is via Nagoya Station.
 Both cities are on the Tokaido Shinkansen Line, making Nagoya readily accessible: taking 35 min / JPY5170 from Kyoto Station and 50 min / JPY5940 from Shin-Osaka Station.
 Once at Nagoya, follow the direction above to reach Matsumoto.